 - Make an effort to learn a greeting and other common phrases in the native tongue of your guest(s).

-- Obtain basic information from your Chapter Homestay Coordinator, such as the name, country, and occupation or field of study of the guest(s).
+- Obtain basic information from your Chapter Homestay Coordinators, such as the name, country, and occupation or field of study of the guest(s).

 - If possible, send an e-mail or two to your guest(s) to introduce yourself and your family.